 Ragsdale’s posting to Djibouti, a small East African country, was not insignificant.
 At the time, Djibouti’s political importance rested in its physical location on the horn of Africa directly adjacent the Gulf of Aden.
 The nation has Camp Lemmonier, the only U.S. military base on the African continent.

 During Ragsdale’s tenure, several collaborations between the Republic of Djibouti and the U.S. government were implemented that highlighted the importance of the nation’s physical and political features.
 For example, the U.S. Navy augmented the capacity of the Djibouti naval forces by conducting training exercises and donating refurbished patrol boats that once were part of the U.S. Coast Guard fleet.

 Construction of a fueling station for maritime and air traffic was also in the works during this time.
 Known as the “Defense Fuel Supply Point (DFSP),” the station at the Port of Doraleh served an important logistical function in regional and global security.
 During her time as ambassador ground was broken for a $7 million pier near the coastal village of Obock, which was designed to facilitate greater humanitarian, commercial, and military maritime access to the region.
 In terms of direct monetary aid, Ragsdale oversaw $27 million in direct U.S. monetary aid intended for education and health care programs.

 Ambassador Ragsdale completed her two-year term in the summer of 2006 at which time she was succeeded by W. Stuart Symington IV.
 Fluent in French and Arabic, Ambassador Ragsdale has a personal interest in historic preservation.
-Her hometown of McKenney has celebrated her accomplishments by naming a city street –“Marguerita D. Ragsdale Street” — in her honor.
+Her hometown of McKenney, Virginia has celebrated her accomplishments by naming a city street –“Marguerita D. Ragsdale Street” — in her honor.